Methodology

 Each team gets a score from the H2H stat categories shown on the match page.

-Every category has a weight, and Footylab takes the weighted average of the category scores that are available for that match.
+Every category has a weight, and Footylab combines the available category scores with availability, venue and injury context where that data exists.

 That means missing categories do not break the page.
-The score is simply built from the categories that are present.
+The score is built from the evidence that is present, then adjusted only by visible context.

 2. Stats-implied chance

-This keeps the comparison transparent: the question becomes how much of the match the stats are assigning to each side.
+This keeps the comparison transparent: the question becomes how much chance the stats are assigning to each side before price is considered.

 3. Market-implied chance